singhsomya404/Weather-App/README.md

 Project Scope:

-This project is a GUI-based weather application developed using Python.
-The application allows users to enter a city name and fetch live weather information using an online weather API.
+The Weather App is a simple desktop application developed using Python and Tkinter.
+It provides weather information for selected cities through an interactive graphical user interface.
+Users can enter a city name and view details such as temperature, weather condition, humidity, and wind speed.

 Features: